jaspector

 Orange County requires a building permit before construction or a change in occupancy begins.
 County materials describe permits for work on private property in unincorporated Orange County, including new buildings, additions, residential improvements, and building-system work such as electrical, HVAC, and plumbing.

-Typical processing time is Typical first plan check is 15 business days; typical plan recheck is 10 business days..
+Building permit processing times in unincorporated Orange County, CA typically run Typical first plan check is 15 business days; typical plan recheck is 10 business days..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: County FAQ guidance says a non-retaining wall not exceeding 6 feet in height may avoid a structural permit, although zoning limits still apply.; Work falling within the adopted California Building, Residential, Electrical, Mechanical, and Plumbing code exemption sections may be permit-exempt, but Orange County does not publish a single simplified exemption list on the main permit pages reviewed here.; Ordinary finish or repair items may still need permits if they involve structural work, change occupancy/use, affect fire/life-safety systems, or trigger electrical, mechanical, plumbing, grading, floodplain, or zoning review..
+Not all construction work requires a permit in unincorporated Orange County, CA. The following work is generally exempt: County FAQ guidance says a non-retaining wall not exceeding 6 feet in height may avoid a structural permit, although zoning limits still apply.; Work falling within the adopted California Building, Residential, Electrical, Mechanical, and Plumbing code exemption sections may be permit-exempt, but Orange County does not publish a single simplified exemption list on the main permit pages reviewed here.; Ordinary finish or repair items may still need permits if they involve structural work, change occupancy/use, affect fire/life-safety systems, or trigger electrical, mechanical, plumbing, grading, floodplain, or zoning review..
 Note: Even where a building permit is not required, zoning setbacks, fire hazard rules, floodplain rules, HOA approval, and separate trade permits may still apply.
 Because Orange County's public-facing exemption guidance is limited, exemption calls should be confirmed with OC Development Services before work starts.
+When in doubt, confirm with the local building department before starting work.